RiccardoFoglio/Obsidian-Vault/Data Science/Association Rules.md

 2. frequent itemset generation: scan DB to count support for K+1 candidates, prune candidates below minsup
 ![[Pasted image 20241023111310.png]]

-Performance: extracting long frequent itemsets requires generating alla frequent subsets.
+Performance: extracting long frequent itemsets requires generating all frequent subsets.
 - minimum support threshold : increases number of frequent itemsets
 - dimensionality : more space needed to support count of each item
 - size of database : run time may increase with number of transactions